siderolabs/talos/website/content/docs/v0.10/Reference/configuration.md

 <div class="dt">

 The CNI used.
-Composed of "name" and "url".
+Composed of "name" and "urls".
-The "name" key only supports options of "flannel" or "custom".
+The "name" key supports the following options: "flannel", "custom", and "none".
-URLs is only used if name is equal to "custom".
+"flannel" uses Talos-managed Flannel CNI, and that's the default option.
-URLs should point to the set of YAML files to be deployed.
+"custom" uses custom manifests that should be provided in "urls".
-An empty struct or any other name will default to Flannel CNI.
+"none" indicates that Talos will not manage any CNI installation.